-Jennifer Sweeney is the Director of Consumer Engagement and Community Outreach at the National Partnership for Women & Families.
+Jennifer Sweeney is a vice president at the National Partnership for Women & Families.
 In her role, Jennifer works with foundations, federal government leaders, health care providers, community-based organizations, consumers and others to develop and implement strategies for improving the quality, safety, efficiency, and patient- and family-centeredness of the health care delivery system.
 She has extensive experience with multi-stakeholder engagement and deliberative processes, and a deep knowledge of delivery system models and quality improvement strategies aimed at achieving a more patient-centered, high quality health care system.

 Jennifer sits on the Center for Medical Technology’s Patient and Consumer Advisory Committee and the Joint Commission’s Patient and Family Advisory Board.
 She is also a frequent speaker on health care issues, with a particular focus on consumer stakeholder engagement strategies.